| XBOX

 upon connections on the LPC but is not finding some which

+makes it reset.
 2. If your xbox boots and the green light is on in Mode2

 and your bios isn't loading (see point 3) this mean you have